Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Flavor as a Fundamental 2-Level System in Particle Physics

+with $\hat{F}_x$ defined as in Eq.~(\ref{eq:Fx}).
 As mentioned above, $\hat{F}_x$ does not exist in the SM at tree-level for single particle states.
-Nevertheless, the operator $\hat F_D$ suffices for our purposes, as it permits the definition of an effective flavor--flip operator~\footnote{The role of $\hat F_K^\dagger$ in Eq.~(\ref{eq:Ff}) is to provide an operator-level representation that enables the computation of $\langle\hat F_F\rangle$, with $\hat F_K^{\dagger}$ acting on the bra state rather than representing a dynamical inversion of hadronization.},
+Nevertheless, the operator $\hat F_D$ suffices for our purposes, as it permits the definition of an effective flavor--flip operator,